 In this case, HR needs to educate each line manager about the employee benefits and how to answer potential questions.
-Line managers already have a lot on their plate, so let’s make life easier for them.
+Line managers already have a lot on their plate, so let’s make life easier for them too.

 As an employee, are you 100% aware of all the benefits you’re entitled to?
 Unless you have access to a robust employee benefits platform, chances are, you don’t.

-In most organisations, employees have to contact HR and ask for remaining reimbursement on specific benefits only.
-This is time-consuming for the employee and the HR.
+In most organisations, employees have to contact their HR teams and ask for remaining reimbursement on specific benefits only.
+This is time-consuming for the employee and HR.

 On the other hand, what if the employee can check the benefits they’re given and how much left they can spend, instantly?

 Employee benefits platforms like Mednefits provide employees and employers alike real-time employee benefits usage data that can be used to optimise budget, save everyone’s time, and treat our mother planet better (by reducing papers).

 Having a one-stop platform for employees to check their benefits also makes it easier to collect feedback, which ultimately can improve your employee benefits plan and execution.